cannawen/discord-moderator/README.md

 - `OBS x` changes the OBS scene.
 Current options for x are: default, off, volume off
 - Plays twitch messages as text-to-speech over discord

+# Talking to ChatGPT
+- `Hey/OK bot` asks OpenAI's ChatGPT a question
+- `Hey/OK limerick/haiku/poem` responds with a Dota 2-specific poem and posts the results to #bots
+- `Hey/OK dad` responds with dad jokes
+- `Hey/OK waiter` responds with puns pertaining to the object in the soup
+- `Stop/Cancel` stops the ChatGPT request

 # Other

 - [Plays soundboard audio](src/rules/voiceCommands/soundboard.ts)